Shopify/maintenance_tasks/README.md

 ### Throttling

-Maintenance Tasks often modify a lot of data and can be taxing on your database.
+Maintenance tasks often modify a lot of data and can be taxing on your database.
 The gem provides a throttling mechanism that can be used to throttle a Task when a given condition is met.
 If a Task is throttled (the throttle block returns true), it will be interrupted and retried after a backoff period has passed.
 The